 STEPHEN MESSAGE was born in 1968 in the village of Benenden, Kent, England where he still lives.
 It is here around the country lanes, meadows, woods and nearby Romney Marsh, that many of his inspirations for paintings derive.

 After gaining a diploma in Graphic Design at Hastings College of Art and Technology, Stephen specialised in natural history illustration at Bournemouth and Poole College of Art and Design.
 Before graduating in 1988 he was one of only two students on the course selected for a scholarship to Belize, Central America to study the Jaguar and its jungle habitat, sponsored by Jaguar Cars plc.Since leaving college he has worked as a freelance artist.
 In 1989 he won the Richard Richardson Award and has twice been runner up in Bird Illustrator of the Year.
-Recent awards include The Birdscapes Gallery Art Award for 'Birds in their Enviroment' at the Society Of Wildlife Artist Exhibition 2008 and highly commended for his three works in the 2008 National Exhibition Of Wildlife Art.
+Recent awards include The Birdscapes Gallery Art Award for 'Birds in their Enviroment' at the Society Of Wildlife Artist Exhibition 2008, highly commended in the 2008 National Exhibition Of Wildlife Art and the Birdwatch Artist of the Year 2017.

 He was commissioned by the RSBP to illustrate their 1994, 1997 and 1999 calendars plus numerous educational poster designs and greeting cards.
 Other projects have included a series of over twenty WWF 'Sanctuary' wildlife t-shirt designs, many of which have been worn by celebrities and soap stars, artworks for various bird magazines and illustrations for Wildlife Art Ltd.